 It’s so easy to make, plus you can make a big batch to feed many mouths.
 There’s no surprise as to why schools love baking them.
 School cake goes by so many names such as old school cake, retro school cake and sprinkle sponge tray bake.

 School dinner cake is really a basic vanilla sponge tray bake with icing and sprinkles; yes, I meant it when I said it was simple!
 Nothing overly complicated, difficult or too fancy, just enough to keep you wanting more and more and just a bit more.
-This old school sponge cake uses a traditional recipe of equal amounts of flour, sugar and butter with 4 eggs; like a lemon drizzle cake (this recipe uses equal quantities too).
+This old school sponge cake uses a traditional recipe of equal amounts of flour, sugar and butter with 4 eggs.

 All you need to do is mix all your ingredients together in one mixing bowl using an electric whisk or stand mixer.
 Pour the cake mixture it into a baking tray and bake!
 Below is a list of the ingredients you’ll need to make this school dinners favourite: